Vman45/dropbox-share-it/README.md

 ## Installation

+1. Run the script to configure it.
-1. If using Caja or Nautilus, copy the script file to one of the following directories:
+2. If using Caja or Nautilus, copy the script file to one of the following directories:

         ~/.config/caja/scripts

         ~/.gnome2/nautilus-scripts

    In Thunar, just go to Edit menu, and then configure Custom Actions.

-2. Edit the script file and supply your Dropbox user id (see below how to find out your Dropbox user id) at the following variable:

-        DROPBOX_UID
-3. Edit the script file and supply your Dropbox Public directory (if not default) at the following variable:

-        DROPBOX_FOLDER
-4. Edit the script file and supply the path for your preferred url shortener at the following variable:

-        URL_SHORTENER

 ## How to Use